theforeman/theforeman.org/plugins/index.md

 ### 2.3.1 Red Hat distributions

-If on EL6 or EL7, run `scl enable tfm bash` first for an SCL-enabled shell (not needed on Fedora).
-On Foreman 1.9 or older, use `scl enable ruby193 bash` instead.
+If on EL7, run `scl enable tfm bash` first for an SCL-enabled shell.

 * Install *without* dependencies: `gem install --ignore-dependencies foreman_column_view`
 * If you need other dependencies (see the rubygems.org page), check the yum repo above (e.g. deface, nokogiri) or install the same way with 'gem'